 Satisfactory Academic Progress

-First-time freshman students (with no previously attempted college hours) are meeting the satisfactory academic progress (SAP) requirements as long as they have:
+First-time freshman students (with no previously attempted college hours at Blinn College or another school) are meeting the satisfactory academic progress (SAP) requirements as long as they have:

 - Been accepted as a regular student in an eligible program.
 A regular student is defined as someone enrolled in an eligible institution for the purpose of obtaining a degree or certificate offered by the institution.